 - Compulsory webinar sessions: Tuesday afternoons 4pm-6pm.

-- Block day: To be determined between the weeks 4 and 5 of the semester.
+- Block day: To be determined (in week 4 or 5 of the Term).

 - Graduate Attributes Emphasised

 - Interdisciplinary perspective, Lifelong learning, Scholarship, Critical thinking,

 Information literacy, Research, Self-motivation.